Isamahmedh/flutter-2024-proj/README.md

   - Delete tables.
   - View reservations by date.
   - Delete reservations after customers leave the restaurant.
+-** In conclusion the two features which involve CRUD operations are table management by admin and booking by customers**.

 |Project Member Name| ID|
 |:--------------|:------------:|